nasa/Common-Metadata-Repository/README.md

 #### Building and Running separate CMR Applications
 This will build all of the applications, but will put each jar into the appropriate /target directory for each application.
 The command shown in step 3 is an example.
 For the proper command to start up each application, see the `Applications` section below.
+Note: Steps 1 and 2 only need to be completed once.
   1. cd cmr/dev-system
   2. ./support/build.sh CMR_BUILD_UBERJARS
+  3. cd cmr/<service>
+  4. lein uberjar
-  3. java -classpath ./target/<NAME OF SERVICE>-0.1.0-SNAPSHOT-standalone.jar <MAIN METHOD OF SERVICE>
+  5. java -classpath ./target/<NAME OF SERVICE>-0.1.0-SNAPSHOT-standalone.jar <MAIN METHOD OF SERVICE>

 # Code structure
 The CMR is made up of several small services called microservices.
 These are small purposed-based services that do a small set of things well.